ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

   - Only volatile tablespace can be specified for TABLESPACE of the lob_storage_clause for temporary tables.
   - Temporary tables can only be stored on volatile tablespace.
   - Distributed transactions are not supported for temporary tables.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the table will be created only if there is no existing table with the same name.
+If a table with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing table will remain unaffected.

 *user_name*